geudde/attic-chest/pages/04.season-3/03.meeting-31/02.queen/docs.md

 “Now say,” quoth the Queen of Sicily,
 “Now tell me, my darling daughters three,
-Which first shall become a Wife?”
+Which first shall become a wife?”
 &emsp;“Not I,” said the Princess Rosalie
-“The Men they may all go hang for me,
+“The men they may all go hang for me,
 For I love too dearly my liberty,
 &emsp;To shackle myself for life.”

-“Nay frown not dear Lady, for well do ye wot,
+“Nay frown not dear lady, for well do ye wot,
 That ye swore ye would do the thing ye *do not,*
-&emsp;Love, Honour, Obey, good Mother,
+&emsp;Love, honour, obey, good Mother,
 Now my heart, it would buffet my lips I’m sure,
 Should they dare that honest heart to abjure
 &emsp;And give my free-will to another.”

 “No! — If ever I condescend to marry,
-The Man that I chuse[^1] must fetch & carry
+The man that I chuse[^1] must fetch & carry
 &emsp;And ‘be e’en a dog at my will.’
-No! — Wedlock’s Fool’s Paradise well I know
+No! — Wedlock’s fool’s paradise well I know
 And you good Queen might have told me so
 &emsp;T’is at best but a gilded pill.”